 Second-Third year students with full attendance receive 83 CE/CMEs per year.

-Applications for training courses are accepted as early as May 1, 2020 and are due by August 1, 2021.
-After this date, admissions will be considered on a space-available basis.
-All applicants will be interviewed by faculty.
+Applications for training courses are accepted as early as May 1, 2020, and are due by August 1, 2021, to the WSP administrative office.
+After this date, admissions will be considered on a space-available basis and is up to the faculty of each program.
+Reach out to the program contact (above) for more information.

 Please submit the following to the Washington School of Psychiatry: